Bedrock123/Parent-Pilot-Dashboard/README.md

 <!--
 Learning Ally Member Average Hours Read

 Take the Total Hours Read and divide by
-Total Days Read.
+Total Days Read...

-Round down to the neartest whole number so we can say "over" X hours a day.
+round down to the nearest whole number so we can say "over" × hours a day.
 -->
 <span class=“hours-avg-eq”>5</span>